Africa-AI-Engineers/SpeechEnabledChatApp/README.md

 <img src="screenshots/step4-chatengine-app-creation.png" width="600">

-Now your app infrastucture is created.
+Now your app infrastructure is created.
 For enabling speech feature, head over to the next section.

 ## [Set Up Amazon Polly Service](#set-up-amazon-polly-service)

-Follow these steps to setup your AWS account for accessing Amazon Polly service
+Follow these steps to set up your AWS account for accessing Amazon Polly service

 ### Step 1 : Setup an IAM user to access Amazon Polly service